Seif-El-Deen/Web-Store/Scripts/Reports/num_of_products_per_category.md

 group by pc.prod_cat_cat_id;
 ```

-## To View Execution time and also run the query
+## To view execution time and also run the query
 ```sql
 explain analyze SELECT pc.prod_cat_cat_id, COUNT(*) FROM product_categories pc